AI Governance for UK Law Firms

 SRA Regulatory Landscape

-The SRA rules that apply to AI use today.
+The SRA rules that already cover AI.

 SRA Code of Conduct for Firms